auri-gabriel/semiotic-framework-tool/README.md

 ### 2. Answer Questions

 - Navigate to the "Start" section
-- Expand semiotic groups and steps to reveal questions
+- Expand semiotic groups and steps to reveal questions about your educational software project
-- Use the rich text editor to provide detailed answers
+- Use the rich text editor to provide detailed answers about requirements, design, and implementation
 - Track your progress with the answer counters

 ### 3. Export Documents